 Gelatine is the most abundant source of collagen in the diet, as it is formed via hydrolysis of animal connective tissue, skin and bones.
 Chicken or mammal bone broth, for example, is an excellent way to incrementally boost collagen intake in the daily diet, and is particularly good for general mobility ailments and arthritis due to its high content of vital bone-supporting minerals such as calcium, magnesium, sulphur, phosphorus and silicon.

 However for optimum results, a high strength collagen supplement is advisable.
-Collagen supplementation is available in tablet and powered form, with a minimum intake of 6,000mg daily in order to yield results.
-Those with an intolerance to swallowing multiple pills may prefer to choose a high quality soluble collagen power to mix with cold beverages.
+Supplements are available in tablet and powered form, with a minimum intake of 6,000mg daily in order to yield results.
+Those with an intolerance to swallowing multiple pills may prefer to choose a high quality soluble power to mix with cold beverages.

 Currently supplements created from the following collagen sources are most widely available to consumers: